5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbs-in-5gc.md

 the [rt-mbms-examples repository](https://github.com/5G-MAG/rt-mbs-examples) and started the 5MBS Docker images with the internal deployment mode.

-You can verify that all Docker containers are running execute `docker ps -a`.
+You can verify that all Docker containers are running by executing `docker ps -a` on the host machine.

 ## Description